-As Harvey dumps trillions of gallons of water on Houston, leaving homes and belongings permanently destroyed, we’re sorry to report that our neighbors and communities may be facing another disaster—a flurry of insurance companies that refuse to honor their policies.
-Dan Karr, the founder of a company that creates reports on insurance providers, believes that the aftermath of Hurricane Harvey will soon mirror the aftermath of Superstorm Sandy and Hurricane Katrina.
+As Harvey dumped trillions of gallons of water on Houston in 2017, leaving homes and belongings permanently destroyed, many communities faced another disaster—a flurry of insurance companies that refused to honor their policies.
+Dan Karr, the founder of a company that creates reports on insurance providers, likened the aftermath of Hurricane Harvey to that of Superstorm Sandy and Hurricane Katrina.

 The Ghost of Katrina Continues to Haunt the Gulf